sketch-hq/SketchAPI/docs/philosophy.md

 ## Non-Goals

 Everything that can be built using the existing API (eg. helper functions) is unlikely to be included in the API.
 In the same spirit, everything that can be built using only Cocoa APIs is unlikely to be included in the API.
-A good example are the Node.js polyfills.
-There are implemented in separate repositories and as such, don't bloat the core API.
+A good example is the Node.js polyfills.
+They are implemented in separate repositories and as such, don't bloat the core API.
 Another good example is the `sketch-module-web-view` which provides a UI which doesn't require any Sketch integration.

-There are multiple justifications for this:
+There are various justifications for this:

 - performances: providing a modular approach and avoiding loading everything as soon as someone requires the core API
 - while the core API require internal knowledge about Sketch, all those other libraries don't.
 Hence the community will have a much easier time contributing to them